EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic6d](./images/pic6d.png)

-- I used mkfs.xfs to format the logical volumes with xfs filesystem with the commands below:
+- Use mkfs.xfs to format the logical volumes with xfs filesystem with the commands below:

 ```
 sudo mkfs -t xfs /dev/webdata-vg/apps-lv